Cerebral folate deficiency: Treatment

-Probable mechanism by which folic acid impedes the entry of 5-MTHF into the central nervous system in vulnerable individuals.
-From Tomoyuki Akiyama et al., 2022.
+Folinic acid (5-formyl-THF, 5-fTHF) also appears useful for some other forms of CFD.
+Pharmacologic doses of folinic acid has also led to reversal of some symptoms in children diagnosed with cerebral folate deficiency and testing positive for autoantibodies to folate receptor alpha.
+It also appears useful in DHFR deficiency and AADC deficiency.

+5-MTHF (5-methyl-THF) is also available as a drug (levomefolic acid).
+It is "thought to be the most efficient way to restore CSF 5-MTHF concentrations".
+Unlike folinic acid, it may be used in MTFHR deficiency and MTHFS deficiency: 5-MTHF is the directly usable form of folate in methoinine metabolism, in contrast to folinic acid which needs to be converted to 5-MTHF by these enzymes.

+Secondary CFD could be treated by non-folate drugs, depending on the precise cause.
+For example, serine deficiency can be helped by direct supplementation of serine and glycine: this helps with seizure control but does little for psychomotor development.

+Folic acid (FA), the oxidized form commonly found in diet and ordinary supplements, is not suitable for most forms of CFD and may worsen it.
 "Transport of folate compounds from the intestine to the brain and competitive inhibition of 5-MTHF transport by FA.
 Conversion of FA to 5-MTHF is limited in the intestine and is mainly handled by DHFR in the liver, although its enzymatic activity is low in humans.
 In contrast, folinic acid is efficiently metabolized to 5-MTHF in the intestine and liver.
 When an excess amount of FA is taken, it cannot be fully reduced by DHFR in the liver and unmetabolized FA appears in the plasma.
 Because FA has higher affinity to FR1 expressed at the choroid plexus than 5-MTHF, it can act as a competitive inhibitor against 5-MTHF transport from the plasma to the CSF.
 In addition, FA cannot be metabolized to 5-MTHF efficiently in the brain with extremely low DHFR activity.
-Thus, excess FA intake may lead to a less effective supply of 5-MTHF to the brain compared with that of folinic acid supplementation.
-Dashed arrows indicate more than one-step enzymatic reactions.
+Thus, excess FA intake may lead to a less effective supply of 5-MTHF to the brain compared with that of folinic acid supplementation."

+Probable mechanism by which folic acid impedes the entry of 5-MTHF into the central nervous system in vulnerable individuals.
+From Tomoyuki Akiyama et al., 2022.
+Dashed arrows indicate more-than-one-step enzymatic reactions.